Key Points

 - Often collapsible, making storage easier

-- May include a divider to separate front and back of the crate
+- May include a divider to separate the front and back of the crate

 - Durable and long-lasting

-If you expect that your puppy has a lot of growing to do, you should look for a crate that will be big enough to fit them as an adult dog, but block the back of the crate to reduce the chances of accidents.
-Some crates can be adjusted to different sizes and include dividers designed for this purpose.
+If you expect your puppy to grow a lot, you should look for a crate big enough to fit them as adults.
+However, blocking the back of the crate will reduce the chances of accidents.
+Some crates are adjustable and include dividers designed for this purpose.

 Once you have the right crate for your puppy, you’ll want to choose a suitable location in your house or apartment to keep it.

-You should put the crate in a location that’s quiet enough for your pup to rest, but isn’t too isolated.
-A specific corner of your living room or family room – somewhere where your family spends a decent amount of time – can be a good location.
+You should put the crate in a location that’s quiet enough for your pup to rest but isn’t too isolated, such as in the corner of your living room or kitchen.
+Pick a location where your family spends a decent amount of time.

-It’s also important to consider how close the crate is to your bedroom, especially for young puppies, so that you can hear if your dog whines or barks to go to the bathroom in the middle of the night.
-Proximity to the backyard or front door for bathroom trips can be helpful as well.
+It’s also important to consider how close the crate is to your bedroom, especially for young puppies, so you can hear if your dog whines or barks to go to the bathroom in the middle of the night.
+Proximity to the backyard or front door for bathroom trips can also be helpful.

 Now you’re ready to start the actual crate training process.
-As you begin, it’ll be helpful to have training tools on hand, including treats and some of your puppy’s favorite toys.
+As you begin, have training tools on hand, including treats and some of your puppy’s favorite toys.

 With the crate in place, coax your dog inside and let them explore at their own pace.
-The crate door should be open and secured – or you might decide to remove it, if possible – you just don’t want it to move and startle your pup.
+If possible, the crate door should be open and secured — or you might decide to remove it altogether.
+You just don’t want the door to move and startle your pup.

-Some dogs might be curious and immediately interested in the crate, others may not.
-If your puppy shows interest in the crate, reward them with a treat or a toy and give them lots of praise.
-Continue to reward them for any progress they make, even something as simple as going inside the crate or lying down in it.
+Some dogs might be curious and immediately interested in the crate, while others may not.
+If your pup shows interest in the crate, reward them with a treat, toy, and lots of praise.
+Continue to reward them for any progress they make, as this allows them to learn more efficiently.

-Remember, you want your puppy to create a positive association with the crate, so if they aren’t curious enough to venture inside right away, don’t force it – they might just need more time.
+Remember, you want your puppy to create a positive association with the crate, so if they aren’t curious enough to venture inside right away, they might just need more time.
+Only physically place them in the crate as a last resort.

 If your dog is particularly hesitant to go inside the crate and explore, you might try feeding them a meal while in the crate.
 This way, they have a strong positive association with crate time.

-After short training sessions of crate introduction, you’ll want to prepare your pup for longer periods of time spent inside.
+After short training sessions of crate introduction, you’ll want to prepare your pup for longer periods spent inside.

-During these longer periods of time, you might also practice leaving the room and coming back.
-Again, you’ll want to start this process very slowly and as your dog remains calm in the crate without you in sight, you can increase the length of time that you’re gone.
+You might also practice leaving the room and returning during these longer periods.
+Again, take this process very slowly, and as your dog remains calm in the crate without you in sight, you can increase the length of time you’re gone.

-After your puppy becomes comfortable staying in the crate for longer periods of time without you in the room, you can take things up a notch in the following ways:
+After your puppy becomes comfortable staying in the crate for longer periods without you in the room, you can take things up a notch in the following ways:

 Leave your puppy in the crate at night

-When you leave your dog in the crate at night, you should always take them for a potty break right before they go into the crate.
+When you leave your dog in the crate at night, you should always take them for a potty break right before they go in.
 You can reward them for going into the crate and even give them a toy to keep with them.

-You’ll want to keep the crate close enough to your bedroom so that you can hear your dog if they need to go to the bathroom in the middle of the night.
+Keep the crate close to your bedroom so you can hear your dog if they need to go to the bathroom in the middle of the night.
 It’s important to remember that puppies can’t hold their bladders for very long, so they’ll need to go out every few hours.

-As your puppy gets older, they may be able to spend more of the night in the crate and eventually, you may be able to move it to another location within your house or apartment.
+As your puppy gets older, they may be able to spend more of the night in the crate, and eventually, you may be able to move the crate to another location within your house or apartment.

-Similarly, you can also practice leaving your puppy in the crate for short periods of time when you leave the house.
-However, since you can’t hear your dog whine or bark if they need a potty break, you’ll want to keep these training sessions on the shorter side and work up to longer periods of time.
+Similarly, you can also practice leaving your puppy in the crate for short periods when you leave the house.
+However, you’ll want to keep these training sessions shorter since you can’t hear your dog whine or bark if they need a potty break.

-Unfortunately, crate training doesn’t happen overnight.
-Investing in training sessions with your puppy, however, can create benefits for years to come.
+Crate training doesn’t happen overnight.
+But, investing in training sessions with your puppy can create benefits for years to come.
 Here are some tips to help you through the process:

 Never use the crate as a punishment

-You always want your pup to have a positive association with the crate.
-Don’t force the process, try to take things too fast, or make your dog go into the crate for doing something wrong – these things will only set you back.
+You always want your pup to have a pleasant association with the crate.
+Don’t force the process, try to take things too fast, or make your dog go into the crate for doing something wrong.
+These things will only set you back.

 Don’t keep your pup in the crate for too long